delphix/toolchain-workshop-docs/pages/tcw/actii/tcw_actii_4.md

 toc: false
 ---

-The `Automated Test` job has a red dot next to it now, which means the testing failed.
+Our Job completed, but the build is unstable (orange with an `!`).
+It appears that our tests have failed in the `Automated Testing` phase.

-In this scene, we will first take a look in Bugzilla to ascertain what happened.
-Next, we will validate the bug report against what we see in QA.
-Finally, we will look at the corresponding bookmark on our QA data pod in the Delphix DDP.
+In this scene, we will first take a look at the test artifacts in Jenkins to ascertain what happened.
+Next, we will login to Bugzilla and validate the bug report against what we see in QA.
+Finally, we will look at the corresponding bookmark on our `Test` data pod in the Delphix DDP.

 ### YOUR STEPS FOR THIS SCENE:

+1. Activate the Jenkins tab
+2. Click on the `Tests` button (in purple rectangle below)
+   {% include custom/image_popout.html file="actii/oh_snap_a_bug_1.png" %}
+3. We can see from this screen that the `Add Duplicate User` test failed (a duplicate user was allowed)
+   {% include custom/image_popout.html file="actii/oh_snap_a_bug_2.png" %}
+4. The test failure created a bug.
+Let's check that out.
-1. Activate the Bugzilla tab.
+5. Activate the Bugzilla tab.
-2. Click Browse
+6. Click Browse
-   {% include custom/image_popout.html file="acti/oh_snap_a_bug_1.png" %}
+   {% include custom/image_popout.html file="actii/oh_snap_a_bug_3.png" %}
-3. Click TestComponent
+7. Click TestComponent
-   {% include custom/image_popout.html file="acti/oh_snap_a_bug_2.png" %}
+   {% include custom/image_popout.html file="actii/oh_snap_a_bug_4.png" %}
-4. Click on the most recent job.
+8. Click on the most recent job.
 It is #3 in the example below.
-The job name in the summary should match the Automated Testing job number you captured from the last scene.
-   {% include custom/image_popout.html file="acti/oh_snap_a_bug_3.png" %}
+   {% include custom/image_popout.html file="actii/oh_snap_a_bug_5.png" %}
-5. View the different objects in the bug.
-Can you figure out what went wrong?
-6. Click after_test.png.
-Egads!
-All 1M employee records have been deleted!
-That’s not good.
+9. Scrolling to the bottom of the bug, we can see the test results and reported failure.
-   {% include custom/image_popout.html file="acti/oh_snap_a_bug_4.png" %}
+   {% include custom/image_popout.html file="actii/oh_snap_a_bug_6.png" %}
-7. Let’s reconcile what we see in the screenshot against the QA environment.
-Activate the QA Instance tab
+10. Let’s reconcile what we see in the bug report and test results against the QA environment.
-8. Click the QA Instance bookmark to refresh the page
+Click the `Patients QA` bookmark.
+11. Log in to the QA instance of the Patients application using [credentials](credentials.html){:target="_blank"}
+    {% include custom/image_popout.html file="actii/oh_snap_a_bug_7.png" %}
+12. If you logged in successfully, you should see a list of patients in your browser
-   {% include custom/image_popout.html file="acti/oh_snap_a_bug_5.png" %}
+    {% include custom/image_popout.html file="actii/oh_snap_a_bug_8.png" %}
-9. Ack!
+13. The test report indicated that it failed because it was able to add a duplicate user.
+Click the `Users` button (purple rectangle below)
+14. Ack!
+We do have to users with the same username `mcred`.
+This could cause significant issues as our product rollout expands.
-   {% include custom/image_popout.html file="acti/oh_snap_a_bug_6.png" %}
+    {% include custom/image_popout.html file="actii/oh_snap_a_bug_9.png" %}
-10. Activate the Delphix Engine tab.
+15. Activate the Dynamic Data Platform tab.
-11. Login as qa, if your login has timed out.
+16. Login as qa, if your login has timed out.
-    {% include custom/image_popout.html file="acti/oh_snap_a_bug_7.png" %}
+    {% include custom/image_popout.html file="actii/automated_testing_4.png" %}
-12. Click on `QA Data Pod`
+17. Click on `Test`
-    {% include custom/image_popout.html file="acti/oh_snap_a_bug_8.png" %}
+    {% include custom/image_popout.html file="actii/automated_testing_6.png" %}
-13. Click on the most recent bookmark icon.
-Does it match the job number from the last scene?
+18. Click on the most recent bookmark icon.
+Does it match the job number from Jenkins?
 Does the bug tag on the bookmark match the defect in bugzilla?
+    {% include custom/image_popout.html file="actii/oh_snap_a_bug_10.png" %}
-14. The bookmark has been shared back with the developer.
+19. The bookmark has been shared back with the developer.
 Let’s make the dev clean up their own mess.
-    {% include custom/image_popout.html file="acti/oh_snap_a_bug_9.png" %}

 {% include links.html %}